 Muscadet: Produced in some of the coolest climates in the Loire, Muscadet is a bracingly dry, seafood-friendly white wine.
-Made from the Melon de Bourgogne grape (which is rarely found anywhere else in the world), these refreshing whites are ideal partners for oysters and mussels.
+Made from the Melon de Bourgogne grape (which hardly exists at all in the rest of the world), these refreshing whites are ideal partners for oysters and mussels.

 Anjou and Saumur: Here in the heart of the Loire Valley, most white wines are based on Chenin Blanc, while most reds and rosés are based on Cabernet Franc.
 Saumur is particularly famous for its delicious sparkling wines, both dry and off-dry.
 The rosés of Anjou also span the flavor spectrum, ranging from luscious and fully sweet to dry and earthy.